 Entity Leadership: The Chair, Vice Chair, and Liaison of an Entity.

-Informational Forum: The MISO-sponsored session held at regular intervals (monthly or as appropriate) to provide updates to Stakeholders on various issues, projects and initiatives and may include special speakers and dialogue with Stakeholders.
+Issue: A topic of dispute or debate or a suggested enhancement that is significant enough to necessitate examination through an open forum and that may warrant change to a MISO business process.
+Presented Issues are formally tracked on the MISO Dashboard.

 Liaison: A member of MISO Management appointed by the MISO Officer Team to serve as a member of the leadership of an Entity.